AWS EC2 Storage

 4. TRUE

-1. Amazon EC2 provides a repository of public data sets that can be seamlessly integrated into AWS cloud-based applications.
+1. Amazon provides the Registry of Open Data on AWS that makes high-value datasets publicly available.
 What is the monthly charge for using the public data sets?

 1. A 1 time charge of 10$ for all the datasets.